pimsmath/syzygy-intro/content/teaching/index.md

-We are in the process of rolling out this extension and making it available by default on all of our hubs so it is probably already installed and activated on your syzygy.ca instance, or it will be soon.
+We are in the process of rolling out this extension and making it available by default on all of our hubs so it may already be installed and activated on your syzygy.ca instance, or it will be soon.
 To use it you need to construct URLs which specify the, repository you want to interact with.
 The URL will look something like
 ```http
 https://uxxx.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https://github.com/data-8/materials-fa17